automorph-org/automorph/docs/Architecture.md

 Server transport protocol plugin.

-Actively receives requests to be processed by the RPC handler and sends responses using specific transport protocol.
+Either actively listens for requests or passively receives requests from an existing server layer and sends responses using specific transport protocol.

 **Depends on**